biogeospatial/Biodiverse_publication_list/InstallationLinuxSource.md

 ```

-If you don't like the current window theme then you can change it using the Desktop Preferences.
+If you don't like the current window theme then there are various tools you can install to change it.

 # Running it #